Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Acknowledgments

 \section{Acknowledgments}

-The first author thank Professor John M. Lee for his insightful and inspiring lectures on differential geometry, and profound comments on this manuscript.
-The authors also thank Jingjing Bu for helpful discussions on first order methods for control.
+The first author thank Professor John M. Lee for his inspiring lectures on differential geometry and insightful comments on this manuscript.
+The authors also thank Jingjing Bu for helpful discussions on first order methods for control, as well as the Associate Editor and anonymous reviewers for constructive feedback and suggestions that have been reflected in this manuscript.

-\textit{\textbf{On the Hessian Operator.}} The Hessian operator (denoted by $\hess{f}$) as introduced in \S\ref{sec:extrinsic} is well-defined and the value of $\hess{f}[U]$ at any $K \in\stableK$ depends only on $U_K$; this is due to the property for the connection.
+\begin{proof}[On the Hessian Operator] The Hessian operator (denoted by $\hess{f}$) as introduced in \S\ref{sec:extrinsic} is well-defined and the value of $\hess{f}[U]$ at any $K \in\stableK$ depends only on $U_K$; this is due to the property for the connection.
 Note that

 $\forall U, W \in \fX(\stableK)$, where the first equality is the consequence of having the Riemannian connection compatible with the metric, the second one is by the definition of $\grad{f}$, and the last one is due to symmetry of the Riemannian connection.
 Thus, by \cref{eq:hess-compute}, the Hessian operator is self-adjoint, \ie,